GuanqiaoDing/CNN-CIFAR10/README.md

 ResNet and ResNet v2 when n (# blocks per level) is the same.

 ### ResNeXt
-In larger ResNet network (like ResNet-50 for ImageNet), direct 3x3 convolution is replaced by a bottleneck 1x1 +3x3 on a smaller scale + 1x1 convolution that restores dimension.
+In larger ResNet network (like ResNet-50 for ImageNet), direct 3x3 convolution is replaced by a bottleneck 1x1 conv +3x3 conv on a smaller scale + 1x1 convolution that restores dimension.
 The computation volume is greatly reduced which makes it more practical to build deeper network.
-On each level, there are 3n weighted layers instead of 2n and together there is 9n+2 weighted layers.
+On each level, there are 3n weighted layers instead of 2n.
+Together there is 9n+2 weighted layers.

 ResNeXt first adopts this bottleneck design and makes it even better.
 Instead of a single residual path, ResNeXt aggregates